 EXCUSED ABSENCE FROM PHYSICAL EDUCATION

-Students, who must be excused from physical education classes because of illness, must bring a note from their parents and/or doctor stating why they must be excused and for how long a period.
-If the excuse is for more than three days, the note must be from a doctor.
+Students, who must be excused from physical education classes because of illness, must be excused by a parent/guardian phone call and/or doctor’s note stating why they must be excused and for how long a period.
+If the excuse is for more than three days, the the school must receive a signed doctor’s note.
 These excuses must be taken to the Physical Education teacher before class.

 Students absent over four weeks may be placed in Study Hall until the end of the quarter or end of unit being taught.
 Students excused from participation will be responsible for all units covered during their excused time and will help the instructor in the capacity of referee, manager, etc.